AikoCute-Offical/AikoCute-Offical/README.md

   tools: [Docker, Backend, terminal Linux, SEToolkit, Mestaploit frameword], Foreign Language: ["English", "Japanese", "vietnamese"], tool used a lot when working : {
-                                    Github Desktop: "save code and project"
+                                    GithubDesktop: "save code and project"
-                                    google drive: "save necessary documents",
+                                    googledrive: "save necessary documents",
-                                    Visual Studio Code: "used to code any language" },
+                                    VisualStudioCode: "used to code any language"
+                                },
  challenge: "I'm focusing on doing something to make myself less harmful!"
 }